 - Wear sunblock and drink plenty of water if you do visit during the summer months.

-ACCOMMODATION: Holiday Inn is a great option, with a great location and express check-in and check-out.
+Holiday Inn is a great option, with a great location and expresses check-in and check-out.

-Another off-the-beaten-path in Florida for your bucket list!
+Another off-the-beaten path in Florida for your bucket list!
 The Falling Water State Park is home to Florida’s tallest natural waterfall, which rushes 73 feet down the wall of a massive sinkhole.
-With 100 foot deep and 20 foot wide cylindrical pit into which flows a small stream that drops 73 feet to the bottom of the sink.
+With 100-foot a deep and 20-foot wide cylindrical pit into which flows a small stream that drops 73 feet to the bottom of the sink.

 - Watch the butterflies: You can see the stunning native migrating butterflies in the butterfly garden.

-- Plan your visit to coincide with recent heavy rain, so there will be lots of water
+- Plan your visit to coincide with the recent heavy rain, so there will be lots of water.

-ACCOMMODATION: There is a Quality Inn close by, which is a good option if you are visiting the park
+There is a Quality Inn close by, which is a good option if you are visiting the park.

 And with all the diversity, did you expect to also find this hidden gem in Florida?
 The Caverns State Park is a true gem, boasting gorgeous hikes, a swimming hole, and campsites for those eager to stay overnight!
 It is located 3-miles north of Marianna on State Road 166 and is a great camping and day trip destination